brcontainer/analysis-memory-leak.js/README.md

-analyses-memory-leak.js
+analysis-memory-leak.js
 ==============================

-An simple lib to analyses memory leak in javascript objects or arrays
+A simple LIB to analyze (simple debug) memory leak in JavaScript objects or arrays

 Note: This lib is an fork of [JavaScript-memory-leak-checker](https://github.com/Doist/JavaScript-memory-leak-checker) created by [@Doist](https://github.com/Doist)